 Welcome on my website!

-I am a research associate at the University of Geneva, where my primary work focuses on the development and application of empirical research and evaluation methods, including quantitative, qualitative and mixed-approach techniques.
-In particular, I concentrate on configurational comparative methods (CCMs) such as Coincidence Analysis (CNA) and Qualitative Comparative Analysis (QCA).
-I also have a strong interest in questions of research design.
-Last but not least, I occupy myself with possibilities to improve the teaching of empirical research methods and data analytics at all levels of higher education.
-My professional profiles can be found on ResearchGate and Google Scholar.
+I am a research associate at the University of Geneva, where my primary work focuses on the development and application of empirical research and evaluation methods, including quantitative, qualitative and mixed-approach techniques, data analytics and questions of causal inference.
+In this connection, I concentrate on configurational comparative methods (CCMs), such as Coincidence Analysis (CNA), Event Structure Analysis (ESA) and Qualitative Comparative Analysis (QCA), in particular.
+I also have a strong interest in questions of research design more broadly defined.
+Last but not least, I occupy myself with possibilities to improve the teaching of empirical research methods and data analytics at all levels of higher education, using computational innovations and graphically dynamic tools.

-On this website, you find six further pages.
+You find seven further pages on this site.
 About provides a short CV.
-Under News, you find information on my latest publications.
-Commentaries are collected under Blog.
+Under News, I post information on my latest publications.
+Commentaries on various topics of interest to me are collected under Blog.
 Software I have authored can be found under Software.
-Teaching offers material from some courses, seminars and workshops I have taught over the years.
-My electronic business card can be found under Contact.
-And Misc is just a collection of links that might be useful to you if you happen to share some of my research interests and/or teaching activities.
+Teaching offers material from courses I have taught over the years.
+My electronic business card can be found under Contact, and Misc is just a collection of links that might be useful to you if you happen to share some of my research interests or teaching activities.